Bryan Mendoza (footballer, born 1997)

-Bryan Mendoza Cruz (born 20 September 1997), also known as "La Cobra", is a Mexican professional footballer who plays as a winger for Chilean club Deportes La Serena on loan from Celaya.
+Bryan Mendoza Cruz (born 20 September 1997), also known as "La Cobra", is a Mexican professional footballer who plays as a winger for Liga de Expansión MX club Correcaminos.

 Club career

 On 1 September 2019, Mendoza scored his first goal in Liga MX against Toluca in a 2–1 win.

 In August 2025, Mendoza moved to Chile and joined Deportes La Serena.